intbio/gromacs-conda/README.md

 # gromacs-conda

 Anaconda recipe for [Gromacs](https://www.gromacs.org).
-A very basic build - mainly to prepare files for an MD run on computer cluster.
+A very basic build - mainly to prepare files for an MD run on a computer cluster.